 Licence holders and the Association have invested significantly in the development of innovative solutions for the Spencer Gulf and West Coast Prawn Fisheries.
 These include:

 • by-catch reduction and survival mechanisms

 • state of the art on-boat processing and freezing systems

 • spatial and temporal closures (protecting prawns and other organisms and habitats)

-• reduction of fishing effort to an average of 50-60 nights, therefore reducing environmental footprint
+• reduction of fishing effort to an average of 50, therefore reducing environmental footprint

 • reduction of fishing areas – currently approximately 15% of the Gulf.

 King Prawns are low in kilojoules, a great source of zinc and iron and an excellent source of Omega 3, which helps prevent coronary heart disease, high blood pressure, rheumatoid arthritis and other disorders.

 Spencer Gulf and West Coast Prawn Fishermen’s Association Inc.